scil/LaravelFly/doc/events.md

 ```
 $dispatcher = \Laravel\Fly::getDispatcher();

-// adding listeners for 'server.config' must be before the server is created.
+// adding listeners for 'server.config' must be before the server is created if you want to change the config.
-$this->dispatcher->addListener('server.config', function (GenericEvent $event)  {
+$dispatcher->addListener('server.config', function (GenericEvent $event)  {
     /*
      * if use `$event['options']['worker_num'] =1`,   error:
      *       Indirect modification of overloaded element